arjun-bhatt/workshop_chromeExtension/README.md

 Overview
 ---------------------
-This tutorial will teach you how to setup a basic Chrome Extension that displays a specified image upon loading certain pages.
+This tutorial will teach you how to setup a basic Chrome Extension that displays a specified background image upon loading a certain page.